clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

       Figure 6: :guilabel:`Step 7: Review the Instance Launch`

    #.
 Select the :guilabel:`Launch` button.
 A dialog box appears, as shown in
-      figure 7, asking you to
+      Figure 7, asking you to
       :guilabel:`Select an existing key pair or create a new pair`.

       .. figure:: figures/aws-web-7.png